skylord123/docker-svencoop-server/README.md

 After running the command steamcmd will start downloading the Sven Co-op dedicated server.
 Once that is finished it will launch the server and you should see the console output in your log.

-Env Options:
+#### Environment Variables
 - `GAME_PORT` - Game port for the server.
 Make sure this matches the port that users will use to connect or you may have issues (see below for more details)
 - `GAME_PARAMS` - Enter your arguments for `svends_run` (see above for example).
-- `VALIDATE` - Set the Variable to 'true' if you want to validate the installation otherwise leave it blank or set it to `false`.
+- `VALIDATE` - Set the Variable to 'true' if you want to validate the installation on container start otherwise leave it blank or set it to `false`.
 - `USERNAME` and `PASSWORD` - Steam user/pass for downloading (uses anonymous if not defined which works with Sven co-op so this is not necessary)